Coat of arms of Puerto Rico: Great Seal

-All of the states and territories of the United States employ a seal to authenticate and ratify documents and accordingly a seal of Puerto Rico exists, but the traditional coat of arms is used as the main emblem of the territory.
-The seal has most of the elements of the coat of arms, but the religious elements have been stripped away in accordance with the separation of church and state in the United States.
-In the seal, the lamb, which no longer has a halo, carries a white banner instead of one with a Red Cross.
-The book the lamb sits on does not have the seals of the Book of Revelation.
-The first Governors used the seal as their emblem but in recent years the usage of the seal has been limited to being the official emblem used to represent Puerto Rico on its legal documents when they are sealed.
+All of the states and territories of the United States employ a seal to authenticate and ratify documents, thus accordingly a seal of Puerto Rico exists, but the traditional coat of arms is used as the main emblem of the territory.
+The Great Seal has most of the elements of the coat of arms, but many religious elements have been largely stripped away in accordance with the separation of church and state in the United States.
+In the seal, the lamb representing Christ, which no longer has a halo, carries a plain white banner instead of one with a red Saint George's Cross (despite the finial retaining a golden Cross, and two large red Cross charges flanking the field).
+Also, the book the lamb sits on does not bear the seals of the Book of Revelation (nor book-clasps).

+The first Governors used the Great Seal as their emblem, but in recent years the usage of the seal has apparently been limited as the official emblem used to represent Puerto Rico on its legal documents when they are sealed.